chenxu0602/TSMomentum/README.md

 5. No optimization algorithm is used.
 So far I haven't found a better weighting scheme than equal weight.
 So first aggregate the signals of different months for each product, then aggregate the signals of all products.
+Trade the second front contracts.

+# Results Analysis
+The graph CumPnL_Prod.png shows the cumulative returns of each product.